 We sell software licenses with maintenance, varying levels of professional services and, in certain instances, with hosting services.
 We allocate revenue to delivered components, normally the license component of the arrangement, using the residual value method based on objective evidence of the fair value of the undelivered elements, which is specific to us.
 Fair value for maintenance services associated with software licenses is based upon renewal rates stated in the agreements with customers, which vary according to the level of support service provided under the maintenance program.
 Fair value of professional services and other products and services is based on sales of these products and services to other customers when sold on a stand-alone basis.
 When a software license is sold with software customization services, generally the services are to provide customer support for assistance in creating special reports and other enhancements that will assist with efforts to improve operational efficiency and/or to support business process improvements.
-These services are not essential to the functionality of the software.
-However, when software customization services are considered essential to the functionality of the software, we recognize revenue for both the software license and the services on a percent-complete basis.
+These services are not essential to the functionality of the software, we recognize revenue for both the software license and the services on a percent-complete basis.